mischegoss/Simple-Command-Line-Chat-Tool-Go/README.md

 # Arrgh-I: Your Pirate AI Chatbot

 Arrgh-I is a simple but entertaining text-based chatbot powered by the Cohere AI language model.
-He'll answer your questions but with a healthy dose of pirate-y sass.
+They'll answer your questions but with a healthy dose of pirate-y sass.

 ## Prerequisites